logo of design your homeschoolhomeschool photos

 But how do you find out your homeschooling approach?

-If you are new to homeschooling, you may become somewhat overwhelmed by the styles and approaches you hear or read about.
+If you are new to homeschooling, you may become somewhat overwhelmed by the styles and homeschooling approaches you hear or read about.
 Most homeschoolers teach in an eclectic manner, using a variety of approaches.
 However, before I list the approaches below, I believe that it is important for you to work out the sort of person you are.

 It is my belief that the parents/teacher needs to be the most comfortable with the “How” and “What” that happens in your homeschool.